-"You are wise," he said, "Wiser and stronger than you know.
-You are the walking wounded, the wounded healer.
-Only you can heal yourself."
 At that moment the world stood still.
 The penny dropped.
-It changed the way I looked at recovery and healing forever.
+I had the "Aha Moment" and it changed the way I looked at recovery and healing and self responsibility forever.

-The Doctors Indian accent is soft and soothing and calm, and I find myself liking her immediately.
-She is pretty and kind, with dark shining hair and soft smooth skin.
-The room is beautifully decorated with modern ethnic furnishings and antique carvings.
-She is not much older than me, but I feel her wisdom in soft and reassuring waves.
-She asks me many, many questions, and at the end of our two hour appointment she says to me: "Helen, what are you most afraid of?"
+The female Doctors Indian accent was soft and soothing and calm, and I found myself liking her immediately.
+She was pretty and kind, with dark shining curly hair and soft smooth skin.
+The room was beautifully decorated with modern ethnic furnishings and antique Indian carvings.
+It was spotlessly clean with marble tiled floors and beautiful rugs.
+There was color and style.
+A taste of modern, wealthy India in the UK.
+She was not much older than me, but I felt her authentic wisdom and knowledge beyond her years washing over me in soft and reassuring waves.
+She asks me many, many questions, takes my pulse, assesses the multiple and very in depth health questionnaires I've filled in previously and examines my tongue.
+At the end of our two hour appointment she says to me: "Helen, what are you most afraid of?"

 "You must let go," she said.
-"You must allow yourself to be free from this pain."
-You must begin the journey of healing.
+"You must allow yourself to be free from this pain.
+You must begin the journey of healing."

-Tomorrow I find out what the plan is for the next 4 months.
-Its not going to be a quick fix, but a long path to recovery.
-It's up to me to put in the physical, emotional and spiritual work, to take the herbs and supplements and follow the plans to detox, heal and rebalance the complex and interconnected systems in my body, and it wont be easy.
-Nothing ever worth doing is.
-But we have a responsibility to ourselves, and those around us to do the work of healing our pain, however insignificant you think it might be.
-However small, however silly you may think it is, each of us has pain and suffering, it is our human condition.
-It is life.
-Each of us is the Wounded Healer.
-Each of us has the capacity to face our pain and suffering, to look it straight in the eye and say "No. I choose to heal." and I do believe it is a choice.
+Soon I find out what the plan is for the next 4 months.
+Its not going to be a quick fix, but a long, gradual path to recovery.
+It's up to me to put in the physical, emotional and spiritual work, to take the herbs and supplements and follow the plans to detox, heal and help rebalance the complex and interconnected systems in my body, and it wont be easy.
+I hope it will work, but the reality is it might not, there are simply no guarantees.

-With love and healing light to you,
+With love and healing to you,